Globski/quiz-topic/quiz-debugging/multiple_choice_questions.md

 **Answer:** Runtime errors occur due to the execution environment, such as insufficient memory or stack overflow.
 They are often handled using try-catch blocks or logging exceptions.

 ---

+# Question: What is incremental program development in debugging?

+**Answer:** It is writing and testing small sections of code incrementally, making it easier to localize and fix bugs quickly.

+---

+# Question: What is backtracking in debugging?

+**Answer:** Backtracking is tracing backwards from the point of failure to locate the exact cause of the error.
+It works better for small programs but becomes harder with large codebases.

+---

+# Question: What is remote debugging?

+**Answer:** Remote debugging is fixing bugs in software running in an environment separate from the local machine, using remote debugging tools.

+---